-[Updated 3/12/2025]
+[Updated 26/Apr/2026]

-Going by the photographic evidence, House #18 was a bungalow, sturdily built of locally quarried granite blocks, secure enough to withstand the typhoon season, with a flat concrete roof.
-Like the other houses, it faced south, with servants' quarters at the rear, possibly on two levels.
-It enjoyed fine views west to Lantau and south-west over Chung Chau and islands to the south.
+Going by the photographic and survey evidence, House #18 was a bungalow, sturdily built of locally quarried granite blocks, secure enough to withstand the typhoon season, with a flat concrete roof.
+Like the other houses, it faced south, with a separate servants' cabin on two levels, half alongside, like House #11.

 In 1938 the owner of this house was recorded as Mr G F Sauer.
 There is a Georg Friedrich Sauer who appears on the HK jury lists.
 He was a pharmacist and worked for China Export-Import & Bank Co, Ltd. He is recorded as living on the premises there.
-Perhaps this was a pied-à-terre Don Ady talks about a missionary family named Sauer in the Canton area in the 1940s.
+Perhaps this was a pied-à-terre.
+Don Ady talks about a missionary family named Sauer in the Canton area in the 1940s.
 Perhaps something will come up on them.

 Comments